-Should the student become threatening upon canceling class or during the confrontation, I will inform University Police.
+Should the student become threatening upon canceling class or during the confrontation, I will inform the College of Social Sciences.

-For the health and safety of the community, campus procedures require me to refer to this incident with the Student Conduct and Ethical Development and the Office of the Dean of their department.
+For the health and safety of the community, campus procedures require me to refer to this incident with the Student Conduct and Ethical Development and the Office of the Dean of Social Sciences.